henryruhs/chroma-feedback/README.md

 Examples
 --------

-Validate each repositories of `redaxmedia` one time:
+Validate each repositories of `redaxmedia` every minute as background process:

 ```
-bin/feedback redaxmedia
+nohup bin/feedback redaxmedia 60
 ```

-Validate the `razer-chroma-feedback` repository of `redaxmedia` every minute:
+Validate the `razer-chroma-feedback` repository of `redaxmedia` one time:

 ```
-bin/feedback redaxmedia/razer-chroma-feedback 60
+bin/feedback redaxmedia/razer-chroma-feedback
 ```